 All campsite reservations must be made the BC Parks reservations system.
 When reservations are not available all campsites function as first come, first served.

-This park offers 65 private and secluded vehicle accessible campsites.
+This park offers 65 vehicle accessible campsites.
 This campground will accommodate larger RVs.
-Campsite reservations are accepted and first-come, first-served sites are also available.
+Campsite reservations are accepted and first come, first served sites are also available.

+Long-stay camping is available for sites 1-16 and 30-43.
 A minimum of 4 consecutive weeks must be booked.
-The long stay program is available from May 15 to September 11 in this park.
-Please contact the park operator to book one of these sites.
+The long-stay program is available from May 15 to September 11 in this park.
+Please contact the park operator to check availability.

 Pets are not allowed in the day-use areas.
 Alcohol is not permitted in the day-use area.